The master study programme Law represents an upgrade to the academic bachelor study programme.

-Postgraduate programme Cultural Studies – Studies in Culture and Religion is conceived as an upgrade of 1st level study programme Cultural Studies, which is implemented as a single study programme with different substantive emphases.
+Postgraduate programme Cultural Studies is conceived as an upgrade of 1st level study programme Cultural Studies, which is implemented as a single study programme with different substantive emphases.
 On the 2nd level of study these emphases are defined and channeled in two elective modules (elective module Studies in Culture and elective module Studies in Religion).

 The programme relies on the development of the discipline in the area of culture, as well as in the area of religious studies:

 The discipline Cultural Studies has witnessed a great popularization of the research of contemporary, popular culture in recent years (the so-called British tradition is represented under the name of Cultural Studies), and parallel to it also the appearance of new theoretical frameworks, perspectives and concepts, which implies the Department of Cultural Studies at the Faculty of Social Sciences, at least on the second level of studies, urgently needs a specialized study module, which (at least in theory) recognizes and follows – in its contents – these changes and transformations.